elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **Software RAID**
 >
 > Software RAID implements the various RAID levels in the kernel disk (block device) code.
 It offers the cheapest possible solution, as expensive disk controller cards or hot-swap chassis are not required.
 Software RAID also works with cheaper IDE disks as well as SCSI disks.
-With today&#8217;s faster CPUs, Software RAID also generally outperforms Hardware RAID.
+With today's faster CPUs, Software RAID also generally outperforms Hardware RAID.
 >
 > The Linux kernel contains a multi-disk (MD) driver that allows the RAID solution to be completely hardware independent.
 The performance of a software-based array depends on the server CPU performance and load.
 Here are some of the key features of the Linux software RAID stack:
 >